weaveworks/weave/site/weave-docker-api/using-proxy.md

 ---

-When containers are created via the Weave proxy, their entrypoint is modified to wait for the Weave network interface to become available.
+When containers are created via the Weave Net proxy, their entrypoint is modified to wait for the Weave network interface to become available.

-When they are started via the Weave proxy, containers are [automatically assigned IP addresses](/site/ipam/overview-init-ipam.md) and connected to the Weave network.
+When they are started via the Weave Net proxy, containers are [automatically assigned IP addresses](/site/ipam/overview-init-ipam.md) and connected to the Weave network.

-###Creating and Starting Containers with the Weave Proxy
+###Creating and Starting Containers with the Weave Net Proxy

-To create and start a container via the Weave proxy run:
+To create and start a container via the Weave Net proxy run:

     host1$ docker run -ti ubuntu